 And Finally—Keep and Open Mind

 Don’t stress too much about whether your photographer shoots film.
-If you love their work and can’t even tell whether it’s film or digital, it’s probably not as important to you as you might think.
+If you love their work and can’t even tell whether it’s film or digital, it’s probably not as important as you think.

-I recommend being somewhat flexible with your photography budget.
-The cost of weddings—and wedding photography—can be surprising at first, and the sticker shock is real.
-Because photography is often one of the first investments couples make, there can be a tendency to hold back.
-But your photos are the one thing you’ll have forever, so it’s often worth stretching your budget a little to hire the right person to capture your day.
+It’s also wise to stay flexible with your photography budget.
+The cost of weddings—and wedding photography—can be surprising at first.
+Because photography is often one of the first investments couples make, there’s a tendency to hold back.
+But your photos are the one thing you’ll have forever, so it’s often worth stretching a little to hire the right person to capture your day.